Eastlake Juvenile Hall - Central Juvenile Hall

 - Permanent Resident Card

 - Alien Registration Card

 - U.S. Military Identification Card

-- Valid School Identification Card or Birth Certificate (if visitor is a
+- Valid Birth Certificate or School Identification Card (if visitor is a

 Telephone Access & Mail

 While minors are not permitted to receive incoming telephone calls at Eastlake